B2C Commerce | What is Business to Consumer Sales & Strategies

 Initial Steps to Get Started

 Starting a B2C business requires careful planning.
 Identify your target audience and products.
 Conduct market research to understand customer needs and preferences.
-Additionally, businesses operating in certain states should consider financial factors like Capital Gains Tax California, which may impact revenue and long-term growth strategies.
+Additionally, businesses operating in certain states should consider financial factors like the Capital Gains Tax in California, which may impact revenue and long-term growth strategies.

 Building and Customizing Your Online Store